Democracy and the democratic process are two terms that often go hand in hand.

 The democratic process can be even the process whereby people’s interests and willingness to be governed are reflected in the way collective decision-making is made.

-According to Dahl, democracy is the process for making binding decisions which includes two stages;
+According to Robert A. Dahl, democracy is the process for making binding decisions which includes two stages;

 - setting the agenda (matters are selected on which decisions are made) and

-- deciding the outcome (decisive stage where processes culminate in an outcome, with adoption or rejection of policy).
+- deciding the outcome (the decisive stage where processes culminate in an outcome, with adoption or rejection of policy).

 What the democratic process entails

-In addition are the freedoms of speech and association.
-Freedom of speech appeals to reason with reason being the basis of democracy.
+In addition, are the freedoms of speech and association.
+Freedom of speech appeals to reason with the reason being the basis of democracy.
 Freedom of association conceives parties (groups with similar interests consolidating to formulate policies and to meet common ends).
-None of the freedoms are secured without rule of law and independent judiciary.
+None of the freedoms are secured without the rule of law and an independent judiciary.